iliasbhal/chai-latte/README.md

 ## 🤔 Motivation

 <p>Building expressive fluent interfaces isn't easy. the more expressions you add the more it becomes un-maintainable.
 You'll quickly run into conflicts between expressions.</p>
-<p>This tool will do all the heavy lifting for you, removing all the repetitive and soul crushing tasks needed do to create such libraries.
-Now, You can focus on adding expressions and it will just work! ✨.</p>
+<p>This tool will do all the heavy lifting for you, removing all the repetitive and soul crushing tasks needed to create such libraries.
+Now, You can just focus on adding expressions and it will just work! ✨.</p>

 ## 🔌 Installation